apache/echarts-doc/en/option/partial/label.md

 + [x, y]

-    Represent label relative to the graphics on the left corner of bounding box by relative percentage or absolute pixel value.
+    Use relative percentage, or absolute pixel values to represent position of label relative to top-left corner of bounding box.
     For example:
     ```js
     // Absolute pixel values
     position: [10, 10],
-    // Relative percent
+    // Relative percentage
     position: ['50%', '50%']
     ```